virtualstaticvoid/heroku-buildpack-r/support/README.md

 # Building R binaries for the buildpack

-The binaries for the build pack can be built using a Vagrant virtual machine.
+This directory contains the files necessary for building the R binaries to be used with the buildpack.
+The binaries for the buildpack can be built using a Vagrant virtual machine.

 ## Steps for building R with Vagrant
 ### Set-up